Pine-Richland School Board members not facing election support pursuing tax increase exception

 “I’m in support of doing that as well,” Morrissette said.

-“I would support that exploration,” Miller said.
+“I would support that exploration,” Leslie Miller said.

-Morrissette, Miller and Wiethorn were among the board’s five-member majority that approved the district’s 2025-26 budget with no tax increase over Miller’s call for at least a 2.1% hike, slightly more than half of its then-4% limit.
+Morrissette, Leslie Miller and Wiethorn were among the board’s five-member majority that approved the district’s 2025-26 budget with no tax increase over Brian Miller’s call for at least a 2.1% hike, slightly more than half of its then-4% limit.
 Also supporting the no-tax increase plan were Lisa Hillman, who is not seeking reelection, and Christina Brussalis.

 Brussalis, who represents the district’s Region 2, is the only incumbent seeking reelection on Nov 4.
 She is doing so with a slate that includes Eddie Boczar in Region 1, Robert Stein in Region 2 and Christopher David Griffin in Region 3.